al-kior alki mean?

 - — Phillips, W.S.
 (Walter Shelley) (“el comancho”), The Chinook book; A Descriptive Analysis of the Chinook Jargon in Plain Words, Giving Instructions for Pronunciation, Construction, Expression and Proper Speaking of Chinook with All the Various Shaded Meanings of the Words.
 Seattle: R.L.
 Davis Printing Co., 1913.

-Certain affiliate advertisers have approved Al∙ki to publish advertisements online, including but not limited to the TurboCAD Design Group (a.k.a., IMSI), and as such Al∙ki receives referral commissions.
+Certain affiliate advertisers have approved Al∙ki to publish advertisements online, including but not limited to the TurboCAD Design Group (a.k.a., IMSI).
+This site Al∙ki and its derivatives (e.g., TurboCADables) publish links to the websites of these advertisers, and as such Al∙ki receives referral commissions.
+The websites of these advertisers are not under the control of Al∙ki, and I (as the owner) am not responsible for the contents of any such linked websites, including without limitation any link contained in a linked site, or any changes or updates to a linked site.
+Furthermore, Al∙ki makes no warranty regarding the quality of products and services offered, promoted, contained, or distributed through these sites.
 Products with trademarks and copyrights are the property of their respective owners.
-This site Al∙ki and its derivatives (e.g., TurboCADables) publish links to other websites.
-Such websites are not under the control of Al∙ki, and I (as the owner) am not responsible for the contents of any such linked websites, including without limitation any link contained in a linked site, or any changes or updates to a linked site.
-Furthermore Al∙ki makes no warranty regarding the quality of products and services offered, promoted, contained, or distributed through these sites.
-I provide links to these sites to you only as a convenience. —M
+I provide links to such products only for your convenience. —M

 Comments and suggestions are welcome!
 If you have any suggestions or comments that will help to improve this site please send email.
 I do read all feedback! —M